alex001xx/pruebas/README.md

         end
         if Saved.FOV then pcall(function() workspace.CurrentCamera.FieldOfView = Saved.FOV end) end
         if Saved.ClockTime then Lighting.ClockTime = Saved.ClockTime end
-        if Saved.InvisibleEnabled and Character then
-            for _,v in pairs(Character:GetDescendants()) do if v:IsA("BasePart") then v.LocalTransparencyModifier=1 end end
+        if Saved.InvisibleEnabled then SetInvisible(true) end
-            InvisibleEnabled = true
-        end
         if Saved.FlashAttackEnabled then SetFlashAttack(true) end
         if Saved.TPWalkEnabled then SetTPWalk(true) end
         if Saved.FlyEnabled then StartFly() end